 They add: “The Brooklyn Book Festival is New York City’s largest free literary festival and connects readers with local, national and international authors and publishers.”

 Authors taking part include Elif Batuman, Angeline Boulley, Joyce Carol Oates, Paisley Currah, Hernan Diaz, David Duchovny, Jennifer Egan, Kate Gavino, Keith Gessen, Ayana Gray, Mohsin Hamid, Heather Havrilesky, Sheila Heti, Marlon James, Margo Jefferson, Mariame Kaba, Meiko Kawakami, Ryan La Sala, Yiyun Lee, E. Lockart, Casey McQuiston, Ottessa Moshfegh, Meghan O’Rourke, Jess Ruliffson, Salman Rushdie, Esmeralda Santiago, Namwali Serpell, Nadia Shammus, Warsan Shire, Vladimir Sorokin, James Spooner, Ryann Stevenson, Emma Straub, Gengoroh Tagame, Olúfẹ́mi O. Táíwò, Linda Villarosa and Jacqueline Woodson.
 Find the full line up here.

 Sign up for their newsletter to discover information on highlights as it becomes available.

 Photo of Brooklyn Bridge by Miltiadis Fragkidis on Unsplash.

-Got an event, challenge, competition or call for submissions you’d like to draw my attention to?
-Send me an email at judydarley (at)ICloud(dot) com.
+Got an event, challenge, competition or call for submissions you’d like to draw attention to?
+Send an email to judydarley (at) iCloud (dot) com.